ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 In 1996 IBM's Deep Blue defeated World Chess Champion Gary Kasparov.
 IBMs Deep Blue derived it's playing strength from brute force computing power.
 All of Deep Blue's intelligence originated from a team of programmers and chess Grandmasters, who handcrafted moves into the machine.

+![]({{ '/assets/ml_energy/alphago.jpg' }})

+**Lee Sedol playing against AlphaGo in an eventual 4-1 loss**

 In 2016 Alphabet's AlphaGo defeated Go legend Lee Sedol 4-1.
 AlphaGo was not given any information about Go stragety from its programmers.
-Alpha Go used reinforcement learning to learn from its own actions and experience. **Machine learning allowed AlphaGo to learn on it's own, and become better than any human will ever be at the game of Go**.
+Alpha Go used reinforcement learning to learn from its own actions and experience.

+**Machine learning allowed AlphaGo to learn on it's own, and become better than any human will ever be at the game of Go**.
-![]({{ '/assets/ml_energy/alphago.jpg' }})

-**Lee Sedol playing against AlphaGo in an eventual 4-1 loss**

 AlphaGo learnt to play go by being fed the board positions in their raw form.
 This ability to learn from the raw structure of the world is fundamental to modern machine learning.

+In the case of both chess and Go, the rise of the machines has lead to an increase in our own ability to play these games.

 ## seeing the structure of our world

-The success of modern machine learning in solving computer vision and natural language understanding comes from giving machines the ability to experience the structure of the world.
+The success of modern machine learning in solving computer vision and natural language understanding comes from giving machines the ability to experience the structure of the world in its raw form.

-We take this for granted.
-We can see the physical strucutre of the world through sight.
-We experience time - understanding the relationship between the past, present and future.
-Modern machine learning allows machines to understand to this structure using the same inputs that we do.

 Previously computers were given abstract visions of the world.
 Performance required programmers to create these abstractions (also known as feature engineering) to reduce dimensionality and help the machine understand what parts of the data were important.
 This dimensionality reduction is not ideal for two reasons - it both removes infomation and requires us to engineer this view of the world.

+We can see the physical strucutre of the world through sight.
+We experience time - understanding the relationship between the past, present and future.
+Modern machine learning allows machines to understand to this structure using the same raw input as we do.

-Modern machine learning is able to feed data in a raw form into models, so they can see these patterns for themselves.
-Often they can see high dimensional patterns we would never be able to comprehend.
+Modern machine learning is able to see patterns for themselves.
+Machines are able to understand the patterns we see and to see patterns in high dimensional space that we are not built to comprehend.
 This 'getting out of the way of the machine' is a major paradigm shift in computer and data science.
+It's most prevelant in computer vision and language problems because modern neural networks can take advantage of the structure in images and text.

 ## modern deep learning